llvm/llvm-project/flang/docs/OpenMP-declare-target.md

 # Declare Target as represented in the OpenMP Dialect

 In the OpenMP Dialect `declare target` is not represented by a specific `operation`.
-Instead it's a OpenMP dialect specific `attribute` that can be applied to any operation in any dialect.
-This helps to simplify the utilisation of it, instead of replacing or modifying existing global or function `operations` in a dialect it applies to it as extra metadata that the lowering can use in different ways as is necesary.
+Instead, it's an OpenMP dialect specific `attribute` that can be applied to any operation in any dialect, which helps to simplify the utilisation of it.
+Rather than replacing or modifying existing global or function `operations` in a dialect, it applies to it as extra metadata that the lowering can use in different ways as is necessary.

 The `attribute` is composed of multiple fields representing the clauses you would find on the `declare target` directive i.e. device type (`nohost`,